Easy Persimmon Jam Recipe

 - Peel the persimmons, chop them, and place them in a food processor.
 Pulse until you are left with a smooth puree.

-- Transfer persimmon puree into a medium saucepan over medium-high heat and add the sugar.
-Boil for 15 minutes on medium heat, stirring occasionally.
+- Transfer the persimmon puree to a medium saucepan over medium-high heat and add the sugar.
+Allow it to boil for 15 minutes, stirring occasionally.

 - Mix water and cornstarch until the cornstarch is dissolved.
-Add the mixture to the persimmon puree, followed by the lemon juice, and boil on low – medium heat for another 15 minutes (stirring occasionally) or until slightly thickened.
+Add the mixture to the persimmon puree, then add the lemon juice, and boil on low to medium heat for another 15 minutes (stirring occasionally) or until slightly thickened.

 - Add another round of cornstarch and water mix if you want the jam thicker.
 Don't add the cornstarch directly; it will create lumps if not dissolved with water first.